 Where you fly into depends on where you will start your Camino.
-For flight paths and to co-ordinate the best routes to compliment your complete travel destinations we recommend you visit:
+For flight paths and to co-ordinate the best routes to compliment your travel destinations we recommend you visit the following:

 If St. Jean de Pied Port is your starting point then a flight into Paris is a good option and a train from there.

 You can take the TVG high-speed train from the station at Charles De Gaulle terminal 2 to St Jean Pied de Port.
 The train goes to Bordeaux where you have to change trains for Bayonne and then change again at Bayonne for the short journey to St Jean Pied de Port.